-During the three months ended December 31, 2015, the Company's operating subsidiary, Minera El Roble S.A. ("MINER"), received notice of claim from the mining authority (the "National Mining Agency") in Colombia requesting payment of royalties related to past copper production.
+In 2015, the Company's operating subsidiary, Minera El Roble S.A. ("MINER"), received a notice of claim from the mining authority (the "National Mining Agency") in Colombia requesting payment of royalties related to past copper production.
 The National Mining Agency based its claim on the current mining law, which is subsequent to the prevailing mining law under which MINER executed the mining contract regulating its royalty obligations for the El Roble mining property.
 The current mining law in Colombia explicitly states that it does not affect contracts executed prior to this law entering into force.
 Accordingly, the Company refuted the notice of claim, taking the position it has complied with the royalty payments due and called for under the contract.

 In 2017, the National Mining Agency in Colombia submitted a claim for \$5 million (up from \$2 million) plus additional interest and fees.
 The Company has been vigorously defending itself against this action before the Administrative Tribunal of Cundinamarca (the "Tribunal").
 Such claims may take up to ten years to reach a resolution in Colombian courts.
-The National Mining Agency had updated the claim amount to COP\$87,933,286,817 (approximately \$21.2 million) for all royalties in dispute up to December 2021, and in June 2022, to COP\$101,217,832,270 (approximately \$24.4 million) for all royalties in dispute up to January 23, 2022, the expiry date of the mining contract.
+The National Mining Agency had updated the claim amount to COP\$87,933,286,817 (approximately \$21.1 million) for all royalties in dispute up to December 2021, and in June 2022, to COP\$101,217,832,270 (approximately \$24.3 million) for all royalties in dispute up to January 23, 2022, the expiry date of the mining contract.
 Such amounts exclude indexation and related late payment interest.

 On December 29, 2021, the Company entered into an agreement (the "Agreement") with the National Mining Agency to settle the dispute via binding arbitration at the Center for Arbitration and Conciliation of the Bogota Chamber of Commerce for the purposes of seeking an expedited resolution to the ongoing claim.
-The parties have completed the submission of the statement of claim, counterclaim, and respective replies.
-The tribunal concluded the first procedural hearing on July 2, 2024, during which the arbitrators declared themselves competent and confirmed the continuation of the arbitration process.
-They scheduled the dates for the evidentiary hearings and the testimonies of witnesses from both the National Mining Agency and the Company and on July 12, 2024, the first of these hearings was held, with two more scheduled.
-The process is proceeding according to schedule, with the expectation that the testimonies of witnesses from both parties will be completed during August and September 2024.
-The tribunal's final decision (the "Award") is due by January 15, 2025, with an allowable six-month extension as per the arbitration rules.
+The statement of claim, counterclaim, and respective replies were submitted by the parties to the Tribunal.
+The first procedural hearing of the arbitration was held on July 2, 2024, during which the arbitrators declared themselves competent and allowed for the arbitration process to continue.
+The evidentiary hearings were completed, and witnesses' testimonies from both the National Mining Agency and the Company were heard by the Tribunal.
+The proceedings are ongoing according to schedule, with the final hearing scheduled for December 10, 2024, in which the investigation phase of the process will conclude, and the closing arguments of the parties will be heard by the Tribunal.
+The Tribunal's final decision (the "Award") is due by January 15, 2025, with an allowable six-month extension as per the arbitration rules.
 According to the Agreement, if an Award is rendered in favor of the Company, the Payment Plan (see below) will cease, and any amounts already paid will be reimbursed or offset against future royalty obligations.